Undergraduate application guide

 The time taken to notify you of an offer of place can vary depending on the assessment of programme-specific requirements such as a portfolio, audition and/or interview.

-When you accept an offer of place, you are admitted to your programme.
-We will acknowledge your acceptance by email, with information on how to enrol.
+When you accept the offer of place, you are admitted to your programme.
+You will receive an acceptance email with information on how to enrol.

 If you have a conditional offer of place, you will need to meet all the conditions before you can enrol.

 The fees you pay are based on the courses you enrol in.
-For information about fees and how to pay, visit Tuition fees.
+For information about fees and your payment options, visit Fees and money matters.